 Rights to equality and freedom from discrimination are enshrined in a number of international instruments binding on Canada, including UDHR, Article 7; ICCPR, s.
 2(1), 3, 14 and 26; ICESCR, s.
 2 and 3; CEDAW, s.
 2 and 15.(1); ICERD, s.
 5; and CRC, s.
-2. The HR Committee has found that the notion of equality before the courts and tribunals encompasses the very access to the courts and that a situation in which an individual's attempts to seize the competent jurisdictions of his/her grievances are systematically frustrated runs counter to the guarantees of [ICCPR] article 14, paragraph 1.206
+2. The HR Committee has found that the notion of equality before the courts and tribunals encompasses the very access to the courts and that a situation in which an individual's attempts to seize the competent jurisdictions of his/her grievances are systematically frustrated runs counter to the guarantees of [ICCPR] article 14, paragraph 1.207

-In the concurring judgment in New Brunswick (Minister of Health and Community Services) v G(J), L'Heureux-Dubè J found that, in addition to s.
+In the concurring judgment in New Brunswick (Minister of Health and Community Services) v G(J), L'Heureux-Dubé J found that, in addition to s.
 7 rights, the case also raised equality rights, guaranteed under s.
-15 of the Charter.
-Issues of gender equality were implicated because women, and especially single mothers, are disproportionately and particularly affected by child protection proceedings.
+15 of the Charter.208 Issues of gender equality were implicated because women, and especially single mothers, are disproportionately and particularly affected by child protection proceedings.
 As well as affecting women in particular, issues of fairness in child protection hearings also have particular importance for the interests of women and men who are members of other disadvantaged and vulnerable groups, particularly visible minorities, indigenous people, and persons with disabilities.
 Madam Justice L'Heureux-Dubé concluded, therefore, that the rights in s.
-7
+7 must be interpreted through the lens of ss.
+15 and 28 in order to recognize the importance of ensuring that our interpretation of the Constitution responds to the realities and needs of all members of society.

-203 Blencoe v British Columbia (Human Rights Commission), [2000] 2 SCR 307, 2000 SCC 44 (available on CanLII).
+204 Blencoe v British Columbia (Human Rights Commission), [2000] 2 SCR 307, 2000 SCC 44 (available on CanLII).